 Music is an essential part of The Quarry Lane School experience and is offered to all Lower School students.
 Students experience the world through music, as they learn about different music genres, cultures and artists, and how to create their own music.
 Students begin their exploration through listening, singing, and movement.
-Beginning in first grade, each student learns to play the violin and as students advance through our program, other instruments, including the ukulele and recorder are introduced.
+Beginning in second grade, each student learns to play the violin and as students advance through our program, other instruments, including the ukulele and recorder, are introduced.
 The Lower School music program culminates in the fifth grade with students participating in the band, where they select and learn an instrument of their choice.

 During the year, students have the opportunity to showcase their learning at select performances, including our annual Lower School musicals.
 Through these performances, students build self-confidence and learn important cooperation and communication skills.

-We begin our world languages program in our Lower School because we believe that learning languages during a child's early years builds better language proficiency, as well as expands our students' global learning.
+The world languages program begins in our Lower School because we believe that learning languages in the early years builds better language proficiency and expands our students' global learning.
 Students begin their world language journey with exposure and instruction in both Mandarin and Spanish, which allows them to make an informed decision about which language to pursue further study as they progress through our program.
 Quarry Lane's engaging world languages curriculum includes the use of songs, games, and hands-on projects.
 Throughout the curriculum, students are assessed for their oral language proficiency while an emphasis is also placed on reading, writing, and grammar.
 Additionally, we teach students about the culture, history, and traditions of the people and countries that speak the language, expanding their global knowledge and appreciation.

 The world language curriculum takes an interdisciplinary approach that reinforces topics and concepts covered in other subjects.
 For example, students learning about flora and fauna of a region in science will learn related terminology in their world language class.
 We believe this approach affords a deeper and more meaningful learning experiences.